 3. Remain calm, breath deeply and do not raise your voice.
-Take a moment to think before you respond.
-If you find yourself getting angry, take a break before continuing the discussion.
+Take time to think before you respond.
+If you find yourself getting angry, take a bathroom break before continuing the discussion.

 Proverbs 15:1 says “A soft answer turneth away wrath, but grievous words stir up anger.”